BaesKevin/r2dbc-jmeter-sampler/README.md

 | insertCount | number | only on insert queryTypes |
 | retryCount | number | only used by R2DBC, default 3 |
 | retryDelay | number | only used by R2DBC, default 100 ms|

+R2dbc's insert is equivalent to using JDBC, meaning that queries run sequential, without interleaving because of the non-blocking IO, which defeats the point of using R2DBC.
+R2dbc's insert interleaved uses the flatMap operator to take advantage of the non-blocking driver.

 R2dbc uses `retryCount` and `retryDelay` to provide exponenential backoff when there are too many open connections already.
 The r2dbc repository will go to a delay of maximum